Kerry Lee Wood

 - Born June 16, 1977 in Irving, TX USA

-Kerry Wood is one of the great strikeout pitchers in baseball history, with 10.32 strikeouts per nine innings, ranking (as of 2012) # 2 on the all-time list behind Randy Johnson.
+Kerry Wood is one of the great strikeout pitchers in baseball history, with 10.32 strikeouts per nine innings, ranking (as of 2012) #2 on the all-time list behind Randy Johnson.
 In only his fifth major league start, Kerry struck out 20 Houston Astros on May 6, 1998, a major league record.
+He allowed just one hit and walked none that day for a game score of 105 - the highest ever recorded in a nine-inning start.
 Wood pitched 14 seasons with a record of 86-75 and 63 saves, but also made 16 trips to the disabled list.
 As a rookie, he went 13-6, 3.40 and was named the NL Rookie of the Year; he struck out 233 batters in only 166 2/3 innings but did not pitch in September because of arm problems.
-However, with the Cubs in the postseason for the first time since 1989, he started Game 3 of the NLDS against the Atlanta Braves; he gave up only 1 run on 3 hits in 5 innings, buts still lost the game, 6-2.
+However, with the Cubs in the postseason for the first time since 1989, he started Game 3 of the NLDS against the Atlanta Braves; he gave up only 1 run on 3 hits in 5 innings, but still lost the game, 6-2.
 It is widely thought he aggravated whatever he injury he was nursing during that start, and a s a result he missed the entire 1999 season.

-Wood had stuff that was similiar to Nolan Ryan.
+Wood had stuff that was similar to Nolan Ryan.
 His pitching repertoire included a blazing fastball and a slider, and he had control problems, often throwing wild pitches.
-In 2003, he and Mark Prior formed the best 1-2 punch in the Major Leagues, and the 2003 Cubs pitching staff was the best in the Major Leagues.
-Wood hit a 3-run homer at Wrigley Field in the 2003 NLCS.
+In 2003, he and Mark Prior formed the best 1-2 punch in the Major Leagues, and the Cubs' pitching staff was the best in the Major Leagues.
+Wood hit a three-run homer at Wrigley Field in the 2003 NLCS against the Florida Marlins.

 - 1998 NL Rookie of the Year Award